focusonecc/notification/README.md

-# notification application integrated with other notification service
+# notification application integrated with other notification services

 ## 1. Structure Description